An RFP Guide (Request for Proposal) for digital design – the what, who, where, when and why.

-Why do I need one?
+Why do I need a Request for Proposal?

 RFPs are an efficient way to find an agency or vendor that is the perfect fit for your project, without having to repeat yourself time and time again in multiple briefing meetings.
 If you can get your RFP spot on, with clear requirements, specifications, background and budget, then you’ll likely receive a lot of great quality proposals back.
 Here are four ways a request for proposals can help to you:

-Saying this, however it is so important to note that the quality of your RFP will affect the responses that come through, if any.
+Saying this, however, it is so important to note that the quality of your RFP will affect the responses that come through if any.
 Putting the effort in when you need one will ultimately help your project in the long term.

-- Goals & project scope – what do you want to achieve, what does the project include, when should it be completed by?
-This section should also include information about the creative or content elements, branding requirements, functionality of the project and potential ongoing support and maintenance.
+- Goals & project scope – What do you want to achieve, what does the project include, when should it be completed by?
+This section should also include information about the creative or content elements, branding requirements, functionality of the project and potentially ongoing support and maintenance.
 This is important for the vendors to understand so they can plan within a realistic time frame.
 If you require a total rebrand, plus web design and ongoing maintenance then that proposal is going to look very different to a mobile app for example.

-- Budget & any roadblocks – how much do you think you can spend on the project?
-Stating a clear budget for the project makes it easier for the vendor to plan time and resources for the proposal, and of course understand if it’s something they can actually pitch for.
+- Budget & any roadblocks – How much do you think you can spend on the project?
+Stating a clear budget for the project makes it easier for the vendor to plan time and resources for the proposal, and of course, understand if it’s something they can actually pitch for.
 Plus, being honest about potential roadblocks can help attribute to this too.
-Best to be up front and transparent from the get go!
+Best to be upfront and transparent from the get-go!

-- What you are looking for in a potential vendor – this is the easiest way to find the best possible vendor to partner with, when it comes to working style, values and experience.
+- What you are looking for in a potential vendor – This is the easiest way to find the best possible vendor to partner with, when it comes to working style, values and experience.

-- Key contact – although there may be a group working on the project, ensure there is just one contact that agencies or vendors can get in touch with.
+- Key contact – Although there may be a group working on the project, ensure there is just one contact that agencies or vendors can get in touch with.
 It makes the process a lot smoother and clearer for all involved.

 Where does my RFP go?

 Consider contacting your ideal vendors directly and offer them the chance to ask any questions via a pre-proposal call.
-(4) It’s a great way to connect with the vendors and share a bit of your passion behind the project, to inspire them outside of the written document.
+It’s a great way to connect with the vendors and share a bit of your passion behind the project, to inspire them outside of the written document.

-Vendor / Agency Reponses
+Vendor / Agency Responses